 Chief Development Strategist, Institute for the Environment, The Hong Kong University of Science and Technology

-Aside from her position at HKUST, she also teaches at the Anderson School of Management, University of California at Los Angeles, and serves as a board member of the Robert HN Ho Family Foundation, board member of CDP Worldwide, and an Advisor to the WYNG Master Award in photography.
-Her expertise in environmental policy is well-known, including advising the World Health Organization and International Energy Agency on issues relating to air pollution and public health.
+Aside from her position at HKUST, Christine Loh teaches at the Anderson School of Management, University of California at Los Angeles, and serves as a board member of the Robert HN Ho Family Foundation, board member of CDP Worldwide, and a member of BASF’s Stakeholder Advisory Council.
+Her expertise in environmental policy is well-known, including having advised the World Health Organization and International Energy Agency on issues relating to air pollution and public health.

-Ms Loh is a lawyer by training, and a commodities trader by profession.
-She received her legal training in England, and received honorary degrees of Doctor of Law from the University of Hull and Doctor of Science from the University of Exeter.
+Professor Loh is a lawyer by training, and a commodities trader by profession.
+She received her legal training in England, her Master in Law in Hong Kong, and received honorary degrees of Doctor of Law from the University of Hull and Doctor of Science from the University of Exeter.

 Oivind Lorentzen III

-Managing Director & Director and Vice Chairman of Northern Navigation LLC and SEACOR Holdings, USA
+Managing Director & Director and Vice Chairman of Northern Navigation LLC and SEACOR Holding

 Oivind Lorentzen III has been non-executive Vice Chairman of SEACOR Holdings since early 2015, prior to which he was its Chief Executive Officer.